Aliphatic Diesters Group

 Date Activity

-February 9, 2019 Publication in the Canada Gazette, Part I: Vol. 153, No. 6 of the SNAc notice of intent and start of the 60-day public comment period.
+February 9, 2019 Publication in the Canada Gazette, Part I: Vol. 153, No. 6 of a notice of intent to amend the DSL to apply the SNAc provisions of CEPA and start of a 60-day public comment period.

 February 9, 2019 Publication of the final screening assessment.
 The related notice was published in the Canada Gazette, Part I: Vol. 153, No. 6.